tom2tomtomtom/bread/ADVANCED_LAYOUT_GENERATION_SYSTEM.md

 ## 📋 Executive Summary

-**MISSION ACCOMPLISHED!** The BREAD platform now features a **world-class AI-powered layout generation engine** that intelligently combines uploaded assets with creative territories to produce professional, brand-compliant layouts across multiple formats.
+**MISSION ACCOMPLISHED!** The AIDEAS platform now features a **world-class AI-powered layout generation engine** that intelligently combines uploaded assets with creative territories to produce professional, brand-compliant layouts across multiple formats.
 This system represents the cutting edge of AI-driven creative automation.

 ## ✅ **100% COMPLETE - ALL COMPONENTS DELIVERED**